codurance/site/_posts/2015-08-26-My-first-walking-skeleton.md

 ### Taking on the challenge

 I had started the project in [Scala](http://www.scala-lang.org/) and used [SBT](http://www.scala-sbt.org/) as a build tool, both of which I'd never used before in a project.
-As I had limited experience with functional programming, I watched the videos from the Coursera Lectures on [Functional Programming Principles in Scala
+As I had limited experience with functional programming, I watched the videos from the Coursera Lectures on [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun).
-](https://www.coursera.org/course/progfun).
 Solving some of the riddles there was quite fun!
 Unfortunately, that didn't help with the hurdles and hiccups of using SBT and a couple of plugins that didn't play well with the newest Scala version.
 Quite a couple of times I got stuck and had to ask my mentor for help.
 But pairing with him always brought a great deal of motivation and progress.

 ### Making the first steps